dcj/Clojure-GeoSpatial-Study-Group/README.md

   (-> (jts/point lat lon)
       (feature/to-feature (assoc loi :type :loi :name label))))

-;; Turn the LOI (hashmap) into a feature, and add the h3 indexes of interest to its properties (def loi
+;; Turn the LOI (hash-map) into a feature, and add the h3 indexes of interest to its properties (def loi
-  (->> mloi  ;; mloi is a hashmap that contains info about a location-of-interest...
+  (->> mloi  ;; mloi is a hash-map that contains info about a location-of-interest...
        loi->feature
        (add-h3-indexes-to-point-feature acn-h3-resolutions)))